-Furthermore, the principle of prioritising the best interests of the child is reflected in Article 114 of the Personal Status Law, 18 reinforces the significance of considering women's rights as primary caregivers.
+Furthermore, the principle of prioritising the best interests of the child is reflected in Article 114 of the Personal Status Law, reinforces the significance of considering women's rights as primary caregivers.
 The law acknowledges that custody is a right of the child and grants mothers the initial priority in custody arrangements following the dissolution of marriage.
 This principle aligns with the broader framework of women's empowerment, ensuring that mothers can fulfil their caregiving responsibilities without legal barriers.
 A well-defined judicial process for travel prohibition decisions should consider the role of custodial mothers, preventing undue restrictions that may hinder their ability to care for and protect their children.
 Strengthening procedural safeguards within family courts, rather than through execution judges, ensures that custody rights are upheld fairly, transparently, and supportive of women's legal standing in family matters.

 The same applies to Egyptian legislation, where the Family Court is accompanied by an office composed of legal experts and specialists in family affairs.
 The Egyptian legislation has regulated the criteria followed by the court when considering the issue of custody comprehensively in Law No. 1 of 2000.
-This provides the basic guarantees for the rights of the child.19 not agree with the custodian relocating with the child, they make an exception if the child is an infant.
-According to Maliki jurisprudence, the welfare of the ward takes precedence over considerations of custody transfer, as established in the documents, both disputants are of Egyptian nationality, born in the city of Alexandria, and their marriage contract was concluded there.
-The child in question was born on July 29, 2009, and is still in the nursing stage, dependent on the care of his mother.
-Therefore, his best interest lies in being with her.
-Since the defendant failed to issue written consent for the ward to travel with his mother, it constituted unjustified negligence, harming both the plaintiff and the ward, and conflicting with the best interest of the child, which is considered legally significant.
+This provides the basic guarantees for the rights of the child.

+3) There is an issue related to the terminology used: "preventing the wards from travelling."
+It would be better to use a phrase that indicates preventing "accompanying and conflicting with the best interest of the child, which is considered legally significant.
 Thus, the challenged judgment, which prohibited the child from traveling with his mother, was flawed and accordingly overturned by the Supreme Federal Court in Appeal No. (225) of 2010 dated June 8, 2010.

-Federal Decree-Law no (41) of 2024 'On the Issuance of the Personal Status Law' [2024] Official
+Federal Decree-Law no (41) of 2024 'On the Issuance of the Personal Status Law' [2024] Official Gazette of UAE 785(2).

-12000.html> accessed 25 February 2025.

-Gazette of UAE 785(2).
 The Law will come into effect on April 15, 2025.

-19 Law of the Arab Republic of Egypt no (1) of 2000 'Law Regulating of Some Conditions and Procedures of Litigation in Personal Status Matters' https://lawyer-egy.com/eg-law-codes/kanon-elosra-
+Law of the Arab Republic of Egypt no (1) of 2000 'Law Regulating of Some Conditions and Procedures of Litigation in Personal Status Matters' https://lawyer-egy.com/eg-law-codes/kanon-elosra-12000.html> accessed 25 February 2025.